vitormhenrique/OctoPrint-Enclosure/README.md

 **For the DS18B20 sensor:**

-You need to enable your raspberry pie to use one-wire.
+You need to enable your raspberry pi to use one-wire.
 You also NEED to use pin #4 to connect this type of sensor.

 Follow instructions on [website](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing?view=all) to connect and get the sensor working.
 After that you will need to change on the plugin settings to use the GetTemperature1820.py script to read the temperature and configure the the sensor type that you are using on this case is 1820.
 You also need to make the scripts executable: